uga-libraries/web-aip/README.md

 There are unit tests for all the script functions used by warc_download.py except check_seeds(), which will be changed soon.

-There are no tests for linux_unzip.py, which will be integrated into warc_download.py soon.

 # Workflow

 Because the script can take days to run, due to the time required to download WARCs, it often gets interrupted.